aerosol/anxibits-hugo/content/post/2018-07-14-accessing-your-home-computer-remotely.md

 ## Different strokes for different folks

 I'm still on Linux and I'm definitely not looking back, however the initial excitement.
-Bit, the very first desire of having everything carefully tailored and configured by hand is gone now.
+But, the very first desire of having everything carefully tailored and configured by hand is gone now.
 I realised, i3's minimalism was not for me (despite being truly entertaining!), because I couldn't really get a decent workflow with it.
 I've switched to bleeding edge